 PZ Myers at Pharyngula examines this question in an entirely different case.
 This is the case of 14 year old Jehovah Witness Dennis Linberg.
-Dennis died on Wednesday night at a Seattle area hospital because he refused to accept a life saving transfusion on religious grounds.This is, indeed, a parent’s worse nightmare.
-Your child finds religion, in this case from some crazy religious aunt, and that religion leads the child to his death.[ADDED: Go see this commentary by Orac](more…)
+Dennis died on Wednesday night at a Seattle area hospital because he refused to accept a life saving transfusion on religious grounds.

 These days I often have lunch in a public dining area where most of the patrons are scientists or geeks, or students learning to become scientists or geeks.
 The other day two geeky scientist guys were walking by my table talking to each other too loudly for me to ignore.
 So one guy, he says: “You know we can solve this problem.
 I have a lot of faith in our Open Source solutions.” (hmm, cool, I thought).
 The other guy responded: